Mount Erebus disaster

 A tragic end to an Antarctic flight

-Mt Erebus, in Antarctica, is the southernmost active volcano on Earth.
+Mt Erebus, in Antarctica, is the southernmost active volcano on Earth and the site of the Mount Erebus disaster.
 It was first sighted and named by Captain Ross in 1841.

 One hundred and thirty six years later, in 1977, scenic flights to Antarctica became a reality when Qantas and Air New Zealand began offering them to an enthusiastic public.